Tom Hunter: Philanthropy

 Scotland's former first minister, Jack McConnell, has said of Hunter:

 In October 2013, Hunter was awarded the Carnegie Medal of Philanthropy.
 Described by some as the "Nobel Prize for philanthropy", the medal recognises those who use their private wealth for public good and is awarded biannually to global figures leading the way in this field.
 He dedicated the award to his father, who he describes as his "hero and inspiration".
 He also donated over £1,000,000 to children in need in 2018.

-Scottish Referendum
+After the death of former Scottish First Minister Alex Salmond in Ohrid, North Macedonia on 12 October 2024, Hunter agreed to finance the repatriation of his body to Scotland.

+Politics

+In 2001, Hunter was one of the Labour Party's top 50 donors, giving £100,000 to its head office.

-In August 2014, Hunter unveiled the scotlandseptember18.com website dedicated to providing impartial sources of information related to the Scottish Independence referendum.
+In August 2014, Hunter unveiled the scotlandseptember18.com website dedicated to providing impartial sources of information related to the Scottish independence referendum.
 The site focused on 16 questions central to the referendum debate.

 Recognition

 In 1997, he was awarded Alumnus of the Year by the University of Strathclyde.

 In 2005 he received a knighthood for "services to Philanthropy and to Entrepreneurship in Scotland".

 In 2013 he was awarded the Carnegie Medal of Philanthropy.